revical/revical/README.md

 ## 👀 Usage

 Revical is in the *alpha* stages of development, and so it is not yet ready for use.
-A ⭐ **star** on this repository will help us know that you are **interested** in using Revical, and will help me know that my work is not going unnoticed.
+A ⭐ on this repository will help us know that you are **interested** in using Revical, and will help me know that my work is not going unnoticed.

 ## 📚 Learn More